 If your brokerage firm offers them, you can purchase bitcoin ETFs through your broker or financial advisor.
 All of the ETFs mentioned in this article are available from the leading online brokerage firms, which include Charles Schwab, E-Trade and Fidelity Investments.
 These brokerage firms will facilitate your trade, maintain pertinent records and safeguard your investment.

 Investing in bitcoin directly is not as straightforward.
 You must purchase bitcoin on a cryptocurrency exchange, and your holdings must be safeguarded with a security key.
 The cryptocurrency exchange may offer to store the security key for you, but this can be lost, hacked or stolen.

 Bitcoin is a headline-grabbing asset that has made some lucky enthusiasts rich beyond their wildest dreams.
-With a market capitalization of $560 billion (down from a high of $1.3 trillion reached in early November 2021), bitcoin appears to be firmly entrenched in our economy and unlikely to lose its appeal over the long term.
+With a market capitalization of $425.66 billion in mid-September 2022, bitcoin appears to be firmly entrenched in our economy despite dropping from a high of $1.3 trillion reached in November 2021.

 - That said, smart investors should tread lightly when thinking about investing in bitcoin, whether directly or indirectly.
 Bitcoin is a highly volatile asset, and it does not provide a reliable store of value — as evidenced by a string of boom-and-bust cycles over its relatively short existence.

 Buying bitcoin with the hope of achieving triple- or even quadruple-digit price returns is not realistic.
 However, if you’re looking to diversify your portfolio, investing in bitcoin could serve you well.
 The asset is largely uncorrelated with traditional investments.
 As a result, establishing a small allocation, say 5% to 10%, could improve risk-adjusted performance.